Tiendil/blog.feeds.fun/content/posts/2025-010-september-2025-in-feeds-fun/en.md

 Hey everyone!
 This is the monthly recap of Feeds Fun.

-Summary:

 - We made 3 releases.
 Numerous stability improvements and bug fixes were introduced.
-- Work on tags normalization, finally give some visible results, you should see much fewer tag duplicates now.
+- Work on tags normalization finally give some visible results — you should see much fewer tag duplicates now.
 Tag variations like `book-reviews`, `books-review`, `books-reviews`, `book-review` now automatically normalize to a one form `book-review`.
 - 2.5M news entries were loaded, 37 new users registered.

 <!-- more -->